msindev/Facial-Recognition-Using-FaceNet-Siamese-One-Shot-Learning/README.md

 > Use the Image_Dataset_Generator.py script to save 50 images of your face.
 > Use this command: `python Image_Dataset_Generator.py` to generate images which will be saved in images folder.

-To use the facial recognition system, run the command :
+To use the facial recognition system, run the command on your terminal :
 `python face_recognizer.py`

 ### References